Food safety

 • Implement the use of a food allergy warning in your food facility.
 This document alerts people with food allergies and human health issues to the risks that they may get from eating foods prepared in the same facility as foods with allergens.

-Luckily, innovations such as artificial intelligence (AI) have made their way to the food industry.
-This technology is exactly what our team at FoodDocs is using to help food business owners maintain food safety compliance every day.
-At FoodDocs, we offer a digital Food Safety Management System that can help you ensure that all tasks to avoid cross contact and other operations are always done efficiently.
 With the help of AI, you can create your digital FSMS in just an average of 15 minutes!
 All you need to do is answer a few basic questions about your operations.
-After this step, our machine learning program cross-references your tasks with other similar operations and creates a digital FSMS built specifically on your food safety tasks.
+After this step, our machine learning program cross-references your tasks with other similar operations and creates a digital FSMS built specifically for your food safety tasks.

-Specifically, when you sign-up for our digital FSMS product, you will get the following:
+Specifically, when you sign up for our digital FSMS product, you will get the following:

 • Automatically generated digital monitoring forms that are based specifically on your most important food safety tasks.
 These forms come with an auto-fill feature which allows our system to insert information based on previously inserted data.
 You can help your employees save time by leaving only the verification task to be done.